 The 36-year-old shot-stopper is backing three of his Barcelona team-mates to win the award, while saying he hopes to claim a regular first-team place under new coach Tito VilanovaBarcelona goalkeeper Jose Manuel Pinto does not believe his Real Madrid counterpart Iker Casillas will win the 2012 Ballon d'Or.

 The Spain international has been tipped to pick up the prestigious accolade after helping La Roja to win Euro 2012, conceding only once throughout the tournament, while he kept goal for his club side en route to the Liga title.

-Pinto is happy that a fellow shot-stopper is in contention for such an award, but aired his belief that three of his Barca teammates are in a better position to win the honor.
+Pinto is happy that a fellow shot-stopper is in contention for such an award, but aired his belief that three of his Barca team-mates are in a better position to win the honour.

 "Casillas has a chance, and it is nice that people consider him for that award," Pinto told reporters at a press conference.

 "I am a goalkeeper and Iker had an amazing season, but there are other players who made more of a difference, like Lionel Messi, who scored almost 80 goals, and Andres Iniesta and Xavi.